* Stronger dollar weighs on gold, copper

 Draghi told a news conference that he and his colleagues

 expected a period of low inflation, and that action would be

 "The ECB is being slightly more dovish than the market

 expected," said Kathy Lien, managing director at BK Asset

 Management in New York.
 "The main takeaway is that the council

 is considering unusual techniques, and that's negative for

-On Wall Street, major stock indexes dipped after the Dow and
+On Wall Street, major stock indexes fell after the Dow and

 the S&P 500 hit intraday record highs shortly after the open.

 Reluctance to make big bets ahead of Friday's payrolls report